Analysis of sloppiness in model simulations: unveiling parameter uncertainty when mathematical models are fitted to data

 \subsubsection{A Bayesian perspective reveals whether stiff parameter combinations are informed by the data or are influenced by the prior}

-Often, values for model parameters are meaningfully constrained by known feasible ranges or by expert information~\cite{Wu2018,Baker2019,Choy2009}, which can potentially change both the most plausible set of values for the parameters, and the nature of the {\it new} information provided by the data.
-To demonstrate how our Bayesian approach to analyzing model sloppiness addresses this, we consider different scenarios where the reaction rate data~(Fig.~\ref{fig:M-M model data}) is now coupled with prior information, and thus highlight how the stiffest eigenparameters obtained using our two new definitions of sensitivity matrix (matrices $\mathbf{P}$ and $\mathbf{G}$) together reveal whether values of model parameters are informed by the data or are influenced by the prior.
-We first fit Eq.~\ref{eq:Michaelis--Menten} to dataset A, considering a multivariate log-normal distribution for the model parameters that sets the value of one parameter ($K_M$) far away from its reference value~(Fig.~S2).
+Often, values for model parameters are meaningfully constrained by known feasible ranges or by expert information~\cite{Wu2018,Baker2019,Choy2009}, which can potentially change both the most plausible set of values for the parameters, and the nature of the \emph{new} information provided by the data.
+To demonstrate how the Bayesian approach to analyzing model sloppiness addresses this, we consider different scenarios where the reaction rate data~(Fig.~\ref{fig:M-M model data}) is now coupled with prior information, and thus highlight how the stiff eigenparameters obtained using our two definitions of the sensitivity matrix (matrices $\mathbf{P}$ and $\mathbf{G}$) together reveal whether parameter values are informed by the data or are influenced by the prior.
+We first fit Eq.~\ref{eq:Michaelis--Menten} to dataset A~\hltext{(Steps iii and iv, see Methods)}, considering a multivariate log-normal distribution for the model parameters that sets the value of one parameter ($K_M$) far away from its reference value~(Fig.~S2).
 As a result, the posterior correctly concentrates around the reference parameter values used to generate the data~(Fig.~\ref{fig:eig_Scenario2_marginals}, first and second panel), except for the poorly-specified parameter ($K_M$) for which the prior renders it unable to~(Fig.~\ref{fig:eig_Scenario2_marginals}, third panel).
-Here, prior and posterior distributions for parameter $K_M$ are approximately equivalent (overlapping), thus reflecting that the data collected at saturation is uninformative to the value of this parameter.
-However, by examining the curvature of the posterior via its inverse covariance matrix $\mathbf{P}$, this parameter emerges as the stiffest eigenparameter~(Table~\ref{tb:eigenparameters M-M model}, Scenario~2).
+Here, prior and posterior distributions for parameter $K_M$ are approximately equivalent (overlapping), thus reflecting that the data collected at saturation is uninformative to this parameter value.
+However, by examining the curvature of the posterior via its inverse covariance matrix $\mathbf{P}$~\hltext{(Steps v and vi, see Methods)}, this parameter emerges as the stiffest eigenparameter~(Table~\ref{tb:eigenparameters M-M model}, Scenario~2).
 Thus, as prior and posterior distributions for parameter $K_M$ are overlapped~(Fig.~\ref{fig:eig_Scenario2_marginals}, third panel), this method reveals that the information already contained in the prior is dominating that provided by the data.